NaabSunde/RentukkaGym/README.md

 - [x] ~~'Lost and found box' for found items~~ Added

 #### Operation
-- [ ] Weight-lifting room has been reported to cause disturbance to the tenant's of the A-building.
+- [x] ~~Weight-lifting room has been reported to cause disturbance to the tenant's of the A-building.~~ Please use the foam pad when deadlifting.
 - [ ] MobilePay account for donations for new purchases

 #### Events